openstack/neutron/doc/source/contributor/internals/layer3.rst

 Provider Networking
 -------------------

-Neutron can also be configured to create `provider networks <../../admin/archives/adv-features.html#provider-networks>`_.
+Neutron can also be configured to create provider networks.

 L3 agent extensions
 -------------------